zxqian/FSDIRAC/README.md

 ### Troubleshooting :

 * The execution time of command depends on the charge of DIRAC Storage Element, some commands as 'rm' et 'cp' can take long time.
-Sometime after copy file to DIRAC, 'ls' does not show correct listing immediately.
+Sometime after copy file to DIRAC, command 'ls' does not show correct listing immediately.